ossf/great-mfa-project/README.md

 * [How to get a Titan token from Google](getting-titan-token-from-google.md)
 * [How to get a Yubikey token from GitHub](getting-yubikey-token-from-github.md)

+If you contribute to an OSS project and were not contacted during our first round of token distribution, please reach out to our [Working Group](openssf-wg-best-practices+owner@lists.openssf.org) for more information.

 The OpenSSF cares about privacy and does *not* get detailed lists of who gets every token; we only get aggregate values (per-project Google tokens